tengstrand/lein-polylith/readme.md

 This can also be handy when you stop at a breakpoint to evaluate a function.
 If it’s private then you need to use a special syntax to access it but if all functions are public you don’t have that annoying problem.

 ## Workspace interface
-When we created the user component the workspace interface *interfaces/src/se/example/user/interface.clj* was also created:
+When we created the user component, the workspace interface *interfaces/src/se/example/user/interface.clj* was also created:
 ```clojure
 (ns se.example.user.interface)